emberjs/guides/source/getting-started/js-primer.md

 }
 ```

-### const & let
+### `const` and `let`

-#### The Basics, Block-Level Bindings
+#### Block-Level Bindings

-On the other hand, `const` and `let` are both block-level bindings, and because of this they are not accessible outside of the given block scope (meaning in a `function` or in `{}`) they are declared in.
+On the other hand, `const` and `let` are both block-level bindings.
+Because of this they are not accessible outside of the given block scope (meaning in a `function` or in `{}`) they are declared in.
 Also, `const` and `let` both have specific characteristics that allow you to infer more about what the variables are being used for.

-`let` more or less can be used as a `var` was used, but with the important distinction that `let` declarations are *not* hoisted to the top of their enclosing block, so it's best to place them above where you will need to make reference to them.
+`let` more or less can be used as a `var` was used,
+but with the important distinction that `let` declarations are *not* hoisted to the top of their enclosing block,
+so it's best to place them above where you will need to make reference to them.

 ``` javascript
 function getName(person) {